Aether Theory and Observations

 that are impressed upon the natural electric / electrostatic environment.
 It used a very high impedance detection circuit with a Butterworth filter stage to remove higher frequency noise.

-The other was a Magnetic type circuit that picked up the ULF waves impressed upon the electromagnetic environment (primarily but not exclusively, the power mains).
+The other was a Magnetic type circuit that picked up the ULF waves impressed upon the electromagnetic environment.

 It used a magnetic induction coil circuit in Barkhausen mode with a Butterworth filter stage to remove higher frequency noise.